 A reverse mortgage can be an appealing option for many seniors looking to supplement their income during retirement.
 This type of loan allows homeowners to borrow money against the equity in their home and receive payments, either as a lump sum, a line of credit, or as monthly payments.
 However, reverse mortgages are not without risks, and it’s important to fully understand how they work before making any decisions.
 In this guide, we’ll walk you through the ins and outs of reverse mortgages, including the pros and cons, eligibility requirements, and how to choose a reputable lender.

-The goal of the first part of this document is to offer information on the reverse mortgage product and potential uses for a reverse mortgage.
-The second details the NAOSA Gold Standards of Professional Practice™.
+The goal of the first part of this guide is to offer information on the reverse mortgage product and potential uses for a reverse mortgage.
+The second details what NAOSA Reverse Mortgage Professionals advise to protect yourself.